New Martinsville in Wetzel County, West Virginia — The American South (Mid-Atlantic)

 Erected 1902 by the Commission; Hon.
 A.B.
 White, Gov., Hon.
 Aaron Morgan, Hon.
 Anthony Smith, Hon.
 Samuel Rainheimer, Hon.
 W.G.
 Wilson, Hon.
 Jasper S. Kyle.

 Location.
 39° 38.417′ N, 80° 51.952′ W. Marker is in New Martinsville, West Virginia, in Wetzel County.
 Marker is at the intersection of Main Street and Washington Street, on the right when traveling south on Main Street.
 Touch for map.
 It is in front of the courthouse.
 Marker is in this post office area: New Martinsville WV 26155, United States of America.

 Other nearby markers.
-At least 5 other markers are within 6 miles of this marker, measured as the crow flies.
-Adena Burial Mound (about 400 feet away, measured in a direct line); New Martinsville (approx. half a mile away); Sardis Historic Town Pump (approx. 2.8 miles away in Ohio); Van Camp (approx. 3.7 miles away); Marshall County / Wetzel County (approx. 6 miles away).
+At least 5 other markers are within 5 miles of this marker, measured as the crow flies.
+Adena Burial Mound (about 400 feet away, measured in a direct line); New Martinsville (approx. half a mile away); Sardis Historic Town Pump (approx. 2.8 miles away in Ohio); Van Camp (approx. 3.7 miles away); Sardis Veterans Monument (approx. 4.8 miles away in Ohio).
 Touch for a list and map of all markers in New Martinsville.

 Also see . . .

 1. Levi Morgan, Frontiersman, Indian Fighter and Government Officer (Submitted on May 17, 2007.)

 2. Smithsonian American Art Museum Art Inventories Catalog Entry.
 (Submitted on May 17, 2007.)

 Categories. • Military • Settlements & Settlers •